Alex Gordon (writer-producer)

 Gordon's brother Richard Gordon was also a film producer.

 Biography

 Alex Gordon was a film publicist who served in the British Army.
 After his discharge in 1947 he and his brother arrived in New York.
 He worked for theatres, performed press duties for Gene Autry, then moved to Hollywood in 1952.

 Ed Wood

 In Hollywood, Gordon met Ed Wood and they collaborated on a script for a low-budget Western for John Carpenter, The Outlaw Marshall.
 The production was a difficult one and Gordon needed a lawyer; he ended up hiring Samuel Z. Arkoff who later established American International Pictures.
 The film became The Lawless Rider (1954).

 Gordon had written two scripts, The Atomic Monster and The Hidden Face.
-Wood filmed them as Bride of the Monster (1952) and Jail Bait (1954) respectively.
+Wood co-wrote the final screenplays and filmed them as Bride of the Monster (1955) and Jail Bait (1954), respectively.

 American International

 Arkoff set up a company, American Releasing Company which became American International Pictures.
 Gordon was one of their most important producers in the early days, usually collaborating with writer Lou Rusoff and director Edward L. Cahn.

 Gordon's first film for the company was Apache Woman (1955), written by Rusoff and directed by Roger Corman.
 Gordon and Corman collaborated again on Day the World Ended (1955), a science fiction film that was very successful, and The Oklahoma Woman (1956), another Western.
 All these films were written by Rusoff.

 Gordon's first movie with Cahn was Girls in Prison (1956), a women in prison film.
 Cahn also directed The She-Creature (1956), a science fiction horror movie with Marla English and Tom Conway, and Flesh and the Spur (1956), a Western with English and Mike Connors co written by Charles B. Griffith.

 Gordon, Rusoff and Cahn then made Shake, Rattle & Rock!
 (1956), a musical with Connors and Margaret Dumont and Douglas Dumbrille (film buff Gordon always liked to put older actors in his movies), and Runaway Daughters (1956), with English, Anna Sten and John Litel.

 Rusoff did not write Voodoo Woman (1957), with English and Conway, but he did Dragstrip Girl (1957) and its semi-remake Motorcycle Gang (1957).
 Cahn directed Jet Attack (1958), a war film.
 Gordon helped with the casting on Reform School Girl (1957) directed by Edward Bernds.

 Gordon worked with a new director, Spencer Gordon Bennet, on the war film, Submarine Seahawk (1958).
 It was his last movie for AIP.
 He was unhappy with the company and left.